April 6, 2026

 3. Timing and Goal Coherence

 Each active initiative connects to a specific revenue outcome with a clear timeline for when that goal should be achieved.
+How to build an initiative list your team can actually execute goes deeper on exactly how to structure this.
 Not 'by end of year' but 'by end of Q2 — and if we are not on track by the midpoint review, a decision gets made.'

 There is a pattern that shows up consistently in companies at the $5M-$20M stage.
 They have a sales function.
 They have a marketing function.
 They have a CRM and a pipeline and a content calendar.
 But they do not have a GTM architecture because nobody ever built one explicitly.